Nikolai Bukharin: Political stature and achievements

 Bukharin was immensely popular within the party throughout the twenties and thirties, even after his fall from power.
 In his testament, Lenin portrayed him as the Golden Boy of the party, writing:

 Speaking of the young C.C. members, I wish to say a few words about Bukharin and Pyatakov.
 They are, in my opinion, the most outstanding figures (among the youngest ones), and the following must be borne in mind about them: Bukharin is not only a most valuable and major theorist of the Party; he is also rightly considered the favourite of the whole Party, but his theoretical views can be classified as fully Marxist only with great reserve, for there is something scholastic about him (he has never made a study of the dialectics, and, I think, never fully understood it) ...
 Both of these remarks, of course, are made only for the present, on the assumption that both these outstanding and devoted Party workers fail to find an occasion to enhance their knowledge and amend their one-sidedness.

 Bukharin made several notable contributions to Marxist–Leninist thought, most notably The Economics of the Transition Period (1920) and his prison writings, Philosophical Arabesques, as well as being a founding member of the Soviet Academy of Arts and Sciences, and a keen botanist.
 His primary contributions to economics were his critique of marginal utility theory, his analysis of imperialism, and his writings on the transition to communism in the Soviet Union.

+Bukharin alongside Trotsky have been viewed by some scholars as representing political alternatives to Stalinism.
+In part, due to their de facto leadership of the Right Opposition and Left Opposition which was at variance with Stalin.
+These core differences ranged from areas related to economics, foreign policy and cultural matters.

-His ideas, especially in economics and the question of market-socialism, later became highly influential in the Chinese socialist market economy and Deng Xiaoping's economic reforms.
+His ideas, especially in economics and the question of market socialism, later became highly influential in the Chinese socialist market economy and Deng Xiaoping's economic reforms.